fxadilima/memanah-rajawali/Book1/bab10.md

 tangan kirinya untuk meronta, tapi jari-jari Mei Chaofeng tertancap kuat di dagingnya.
 Ia agak bingung, "Mana mungkin?
 Kenapa dia menyelamatkan aku?
 Tidak mungkin!
 Tapi dia sungguh-sungguh Mei Chaofeng!"

-Mei Chaofeng sat on the ground, her right hand clutching Guo Jing’s neck, her left holding his wrist.
-For more than ten years, she had been searching for the man who killed her husband and now, suddenly, he was here.
-“Is it the work of my ‘Bastard’ husband from below, to have that person die in my hands?”
-In her heart she was delighted beyond measure; but this was quickly overcome by grief as past events from her life, no matter how much she fought it, came to her in brief flashes.

 Mei Chaofeng duduk di atas tanah, tangan kanannya mencengkeram leher Guo Jing, tangan kirinya mencekal pergelangan tangannya.
 Lebih dari sepuluh tahun ia mencari-cari orang yang membunuh